theobald-software/theobald-software.github.io/_includes/_content/en/bw-infocubes-and-bex-queries/bw-cube-extraction-define.md

 {: .box-note }
 **Note:** The BICS component is still in beta phase.
 This means that breaking changes can be released any time.
 Extractions might not be backward-compatible, i.e. it can be necessary to rebuild all BICS extractions from scratch after a software update.
+Therefore we recommend to not use BICS in the production environment.

 ### Selecting Measure (Key Figures), Dimensions and Properties
 When an object is selected, in the main main window of the component, there is a tree structure at the left hand-side.